 An old superstition dating from the Middle Ages said that wearing new clothes at Easter was lucky...and it's thought that's why we have Easter Parades.

 So there it is, Easter bunnies.
 And don't forget, there's lots of inspo for crafting, dress-ups and seasonal treats in our Easter Shop.
-Plus if you need any advice on books, dress-up, or any help at all, just pop us a message on Live Chat.
-We're here 8am - 10pm every day.
+Plus if you need any advice on books, dress-up, or any help at all, our Live Chat Team is always here to help, from 9am to 5pm, Monday to Friday (but not bank holidays).
 Just hit that purple button, bottom right.

 Pompom chicks: Sebastian Staines on Unsplash